HZeyen/PyRefra/3_Running_PyRefra.md

 **$\textcolor{violet}{\text{Attenuation}}$** (keyboard shortcut: **Q**):
 Function searches for each trace the maximum of the envelopes of data plotted on the screen (you may use muting functions to focus surgically on certain phases).
 Amplitudes are multiplied by the absolute offset to counteract geometric spreading.
 Then, for each side of a shot point, an exponential function is fitted to the amplitude evolution, if at least 4 traces are available.
 If more than 6 traces exist on the corresponding side, two independent lines are fitted whose results may be interpreted as attenuation near the surface and deeper down.
 A plot is presented with the fitted logarithm of the amplitudes and the amplitude fit itself.
 Instead of slope, a Q value is indicated (-1/slope) as well as a r² value for the ensemble of the two lines.

+**$\textcolor{violet}{\text{Pseudo velocity}}$** (keyboard shortcut: **V**):
+Function produces two figures on one screen: First the average velocity (pseudo velocity) for every pick as function of offset (y-axis) and midpoint position between shot and receiver (x-axis).
+In the second plot, local slownesses are plotted, as well as function of offset and midpoint.
+For this calculation, for every shot point, at receiver i, the slowness is calculated as : `(t[i+1]-t[i-1])/(offset[i+1]-offset[i-1])`.
+In this way some smoothing is done.
+If one of the times does not exist (trace i-1 or i+1 has not been measured), the slowness value is stored as nan.
+The Y axis is scaled with offset/3, which gives a very (very) rough estimate of depth.
+For slownesses, a logarithmic colour scale is used.
+The plot is stored in file “pseudo_section_slowness.png”.
+This kind of plot may serve to detect problems with single measurements or shots/receivers.

 ### **$\textcolor{red}{\text{Picking Menu}}$**